roman-milk/roman-milk.github.io/fucking-evolution.md

+===

- ****** Fucking Evolution ****** byGotBacon© He flexes his cock again and some fluid squirt out and it covers her cervix.
+He flexes his cock again and some fluid squirt out and it covers her cervix.
 She screams through another orgasm, her cervix opens and he rams the final 3 inches into her womb.

  He flexes again and squirts more fluid into her womb, She screams again, as another orgasm spreads through her body.